- Python Basics

 12 42 Python is Fun 15 True 12.42

 See how short the code is.
-Previously, we're using separate print() statement to print each and every items of a tuple, one by one.
-But now, using a for loop, the whole items of tuple are printed using a single print() statement.
+Previously, we were using a separate print() statement to print each and every item in a tuple one by one.
+But now, using a for loop, the whole items of the tuple are printed using a single print() statement.

-The above program can also be modified to print all items of a tuple, in a single line.
+The above program can also be modified to print all items in a tuple on a single line.
 For example:

 mytuple = (15, "Dec", 2021, True, "Today", "Date") for x in mytuple: print(x, end=" ")